gregology/LLMpostor/docs/FRONTEND_ARCHITECTURE.md

 ## Overview

-The LLMposter frontend has been refactored from a monolithic 1,418-line JavaScript file into a clean, modular architecture with 7 focused modules.
+The LLMpostor frontend has been refactored from a monolithic 1,418-line JavaScript file into a clean, modular architecture with 7 focused modules.
 This provides better maintainability, extensibility, and testability while maintaining 100% functional parity.

 ## Architecture